rougier/numpy-100/100_Numpy_exercises_with_hints.md

-If you find an error or think you've a better way to solve some of them, feel free to open an issue at <https://github.com/rougier/numpy-100>File automatically generated.
+If you find an error or think you've a better way to solve some of them, feel free to open an issue at <https://github.com/rougier/numpy-100>.
+File automatically generated.
 See the documentation to update questions/answers/hints programmatically.

 #### 1. Import the numpy package under the name `np` (★☆☆)
 `hint: import … as`
 #### 2. Print the numpy version and the configuration (★☆☆)